Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-custom-eleventy-filter.md

 ## Building the filtered post filter

-We need to modify our `.eleventy.js` file to build this filter.
+We must modify our `.eleventy.js` file to build this filter.

 ```js
 config.addFilter('filteredPosts', function (value, argument) {